Sherman L. Whipple: Legal career

 In 1920, Whipple represented Albert Victor Searles, who was contesting the $30 million estate of his uncle, Edward F. Searles.
 The parties reached an agreement and the Searles dropped his contest of the will.
 The terms of the agreement were not disclosed, but Searles was believed to have received a substantial part of the estate and Whipple was believed to have received a $500,000 fee.

 In 1922, Whipple was lead counsel for Caleb Loring Cunningham, who was on trial for the murder of John Johnson.
 The defense argued that Cunningham shot Johnson, who was allegedly trespassing on Cunningham's property to steal wood, in self-defense because Cunningham believed Johnson was reaching for a gun in his pocket.
 Cunningham was found not guilty.

 Whipple represented George F. Willett, who sued Kidder, Peabody & Co., F. S. Moseley & Co., Robert F. Herrick, and Daniel G. Wing for $15 million.
 Willett and his business partner took out a $2,992,000 loan from the defendants for their businesses - the American Felt Company and the Daniel Green Felt Shoe Company.
 Willett alleged that the defendants made the terms that forced them out of their business then managed the business so that they could take it over altogether.
 On December 18, 1924, after a lengthy trial, a jury awarded Willett $10,534,109.
 The case lingered until 1927, when the judgement was overturned by the Massachusetts Supreme Judicial Court.

 In 1925, Whipple was counsel for Carlotta Cockburn, the alleged daughter of Lotta Crabtree's brother John Ashworth Crabtree.
 Cockburn was one of many people who unsuccessfully contested Crabtree's will.

 Whipple represented creditors of the New England Oil Corporation in their suit against the corporation's noteholder's committee.
-On May 17, 1926, Judge George W. Anderson found that the noteholder's committee had damaged the value of the receivership by $6 million dollars through "maladministration and fraudulent actions" and directed an execution of $3,327,740.48 to settle the claims.
+On May 17, 1926, Judge George W. Anderson found that the noteholder's committee had damaged the value of the receivership by $6 million through "maladministration and fraudulent actions" and directed an execution of $3,327,740.48 to settle the claims.
 Whipple also represented the receivers of the New England Oil Corporation in their suit against Tanker Syndicate Inc., Old Colony Trust Co., Francis R. Hart, and Bradley Palmer seeking to invalidate a contract for oil tankers.
 The trial lasted 69 days (64 days of witness testimony and 5 days of arguments) and produced a 7,675-page transcript.
 38 witnesses testified and 866 exhibits were placed in evidence.
 On June 29, 1928, nearly a year after the trial ended, Judge Julian Mack rejected the receivers' petition.

 In 1926, Whipple and Elihu Root Jr. represented Hornblower & Weeks in the federal government's suit against them over the 1918 purchase of the Bosch Magneto Corporation from the Alien Property Custodian.
 The government alleged that the firm had a prearranged deal with the Alien Property Custodian to purchase the company at a price far lower than its actual value.
 The case was eventually dropped by Attorney General William D. Mitchell in 1930.